 Physical therapists improve patient’s lives by diagnosing, treating and managing movement system dysfunction.
 We treat people of all ages who have movement difficulties related to disease, injury or pain.
 As the medical experts in movement science, we improve quality of life using exercise, education and hands-on therapies.

 The hands-on approach to learning and patient-centered care helped me graduate as a confident physical therapist.

-Students are charged course fees for any course with a laboratory component.
-Lab fees vary by course.
-Estimated total cost of fees and textbooks for the entire program is $2,400.
+Students are charged course and program fees.
+Estimated total cost of fees for the entire program is $2,270.